If you cant find what your looking for please contact us.

 Yes, all of our indoor and outdoor pools are heated.

 What do we need to bring?

-Bathers, towel, goggles and dry clothes to change into after their session.
+Swimwear, towel, goggles and dry clothes to change into after their session.

 What happens if my child has injured themselves and cannot swim for an extended period of time?

-Medical suspensions are available at no charge for students who are unable to attend 2 or more consecutive lessons.
+Medical suspensions are available at no charge for students who are unable to attend two or more consecutive lessons.
 Medical suspensions can be back-dated for one month and must be arranged in person or email and be accompanied by a supporting medical certificate.

 What if my child becomes upset during their swimming lesson?

 Please be aware that it is not uncommon for young children to require a period of time to adjust to swimming lessons.
 Most children will settle within a few weeks; however we do encourage parents of preschool aged children to bring bathers along during the first couple of weeks in case your child requires additional support.